 Born and bred Wisconsinite, I was raised on a family dairy farm.
-I married young and have been married to the same man for more than 35 years.
+I married young and have been married for more than 41 years.
 We have three wonderful adult daughters.

 I’m the youngest in a family of six with four older sisters and one older brother.
 My parents raised us to be strong intelligent women (and man for my brother) who aren’t afraid to speak our minds.
 Anyone who knows me will tell you I am not afraid to say what I feel with passion.